josuneha/SoftEng/README.md

 Once you have made changes in this class, you should make changes in ProductEdit servlet so that you can show in the table the new fields: CategoryId, QuantityPerUnit, UnitsInStock and UnitsOnOrder.
 If you want to update some of these values in the database, the changes will be saved in the servlet ProductUpdate.java.

 In this link, you will find an explanation of the solution to this exercise.
-[Solution](https://josuneha.github.io/SoftEng/Ex1Explanation)
+[Exercise Solution](https://josuneha.github.io/SoftEng/Ex1Explanation)

 # Category list